-The Rif Mountains and the northern coast of the country enjoy a pretty temperate climate year round with hot, sunny days being the norm.
+The Rif Mountains and the northern coast of the country enjoy a pretty temperate climate year-round with hot, sunny days being the norm.

 So long as you’re not hiking high in the mountains or you’re spending all of your time in the north, Morocco will be warm in the summer so make sure to dress appropriately with long, loosely-fitting, breathable clothing.

 The winter months run from November to February and during this time the temperatures in the south can be mild and comfortable, but you may still need a jacket in the evenings.
-In the north of Morocco, the winter brings rain and cloudy whether, while high in the Atlas Mountains it can be freezing cold with the peaks remaining capped in snow until as late as July.
+In the north of Morocco, the winter brings rain and cloudy weather, while high in the Atlas Mountains it can be freezing cold with the peaks remaining capped in the snow until as late as July.